The most effective protection against hepatitis B is vaccination.

 The hepatitis B vaccine is also recommended, but not free, for the following people:

-- someone with HIV, impaired immunity or on haemodialysis
+- people with HIV, impaired immunity or on haemodialysis

 - people adopting children from overseas who have hepatitis B

-- living or working in facilities for people with intellectual disabilities
+- people living or working in facilities for people with intellectual disabilities

-- a police officer, member of the armed forces or emergency services worker
+- police officers, members of the armed forces or emergency services workers

-- a funeral worker (or other worker who has regular contact with human tissue, blood or body fluids and/or used needles or syringes)
+- funeral workers (or other workers who have regular contact with human tissue, blood or body fluids and/or used needles or syringes)

-- travelling to places where hepatitis B is endemic
+- people travelling to places where hepatitis B is endemic

-- someone who plays contact sports (low risk)
+- people who play contact sports (low risk)